foldl/WritingTools/README.md

 1. App can't load?

-   WebView2 runtime is required, which preinstalled onto all Windows 11 and most of Windows 10.
+   WebView2 runtime is required, which is preinstalled onto all Windows 11 and most of Windows 10.
 If problems are encountered, check the [document](https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH) and install it.
    [Link](https://go.microsoft.com/fwlink/p/?LinkId=2124703)